 Howard was one of the kindest people around.
 He was described as “Salt of the Earth”.
 He was loved, respected and touched many people.
 He had a deep love for family and friends and he always made you feel welcome.
 While not a man of many words, his dry sense of humour would often show itself.

-The family will host a celebration of his life at the Delisle United Church in summer 2023.
-In lieu of flowers, we ask that donations may be made to the Delisle United Church or Canadian Foodgrains Bank in his memory.
+In lieu of flowers, we ask that donations be made to Canadian Foodgrains Bank or the Delisle United Church in Howard’s memory.

 Dependable.
 Committed.
 Compassionate.